-The dynamics of the crystal growth process is extremely complicated, and it is influenced by many factors.
+The dynamic of the crystal growth process is extremely complicated, and it is influenced by many factors.
 In particular, the ratio between the tendency of the adatoms to stick to the substrate and their tendency to diffuse.
-Three mode of growth are defined based on this ratio: the \emph{Frank-van der Merwe growth mode}, where diffusion is stronger and thus the crystal growth layer by layer, the \emph{Volmer-Weber groth mode}, where diffusion is weaker, and therefore adatoms tend to form islands on the substrate, and an intermediate one, the \emph{Stranski-Krastanov growth mode}, where the first monolayers the film behaves like in a rank-van der Merwe growth mode, while after a certain threshold, it starts forming islands.
+Three modes of growth are defined based on this ratio: the \emph{Frank-van der Merwe growth mode}, where diffusion is stronger and thus the crystal growth layer by layer, the \emph{Volmer-Weber growth mode}, where diffusion is weaker, and therefore adatoms tend to form islands on the substrate, and an intermediate one, the \emph{Stranski-Krastanov growth mode}, where the first monolayers of the film behave like in a Frank-van der Merwe growth mode, while after a certain threshold, it starts forming islands.
 Here we consider the latter case. \\

 In the epitaxial Stranski-Krastanov growth mode, it is observed that, after a few monolayer of material are deposited, the film accumulates too much elastic energy that it is no more energetically convenient for atoms of the film to stick to the crystalline structure of the substrate.
-Thus, relaxation process are employed in order to reduce the total energy of the system.
+Thus, relaxation processes are employed in order to reduce the total energy of the system.
 The most important ones are corrugation of the surface, and creation of defects.
 These are known in the literature as stress driven rearrangement instabilities (see \cite{Grin}).
 The former is responsible for non-flat surfaces as well as for the appearance of islands (agglomerates of atoms, also called \emph{quantum dots}) on the surface.
-With the latter, instead, the film introduces singularities in its crystalline structure, such as cracks and dislocation.
+With the latter, instead, the film introduces singularities in its crystalline structure, such as cracks and dislocations.

 It is extremely important to be able to control this extremely complex process in such a way to reduce impurities as much as possible, or at least to be able to quantify them.\\